South Nowra

 South Nowra is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-South Nowra's dwellings, as per the latest Census, consisted of 89.3% houses and 10.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in South Nowra was at 23.1%, with mortgaged dwellings at 41.6% and rented ones at 35.3%.
-The median monthly mortgage repayment was $2,000, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent in South Nowra was $398, compared to Non-Metro NSW's $330.
-Nationally, South Nowra's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+South Nowra's dwelling structures, as per the latest Census, were 89.3% houses and 10.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in South Nowra was 23.1%, with mortgaged dwellings at 41.6% and rented ones at 35.3%.
+The median monthly mortgage repayment was $2,000, higher than Regional NSW's average of $1,733.
+Median weekly rent in South Nowra was $398, compared to Regional NSW's $330.
+Nationally, South Nowra's mortgage repayments exceeded the Australian average of $1,863 and rents were above the national figure of $375.

 Frequently Asked Questions - Housing